ryansolid/ko-jsx/README.md

     r.root(() => mountEl.appendChild(App()));

 Control flow is handled in an optimized way through the map custom function added to observable.
 This uses a memoized map to ensure that only the things that change are updated.
 It only calls the map function in the case of a truthy value.
 In the case of an array it calls the function per item.
-In so the map function handles the role of essentially if and foreach bindings.
+In so the map function handles the role of both the 'if' and 'foreach' bindings.
 Example:

     var list = ko.observableArray(["Alpha", "Beta", "Gamma"])